jorgefranconunes/avrtk/00README-developers.txt

 make check
 ----

-As currently the unit tests are all concentrated in the +avrtk-test+ module you can run them with a less verbose output like this:
+As currently the unit tests are all concentrated in the `avrtk-test` module you can run them with a less verbose output like this:

 ----